Theatre Royal Haymarket

 The Theatre Royal Haymarket is a pioneering theatre too.
 In 1873, the theatre was home to the first ever matinee performance, showing a West End production in the afternoon.
 Now, West End matinees are common practice across the capital.

 In the 21st century, shows at the Theatre Royal Haymarket have attracted West End stars and global talent.
 Ian McKellen and Patrick Stewart starred in Waiting for Godot, with Sienna Miller and Sheridan Smith in Flare Path.
-More recently, Carrie Hope Fletcher led the cast in Heathers.
-Currently, the Theatre Royal Haymarket is home to the world premiere of Only Fools and Horses: The Musical, inspired by the cult 1980s BBC sitcom of the same name.

 The auditorium has four levels - Stalls, Royal Circle, Upper Circle and Gallery.

 The seating in the Stalls is very good, particularly as the overhang of the Dress Circle only really affects the view from Row V onwards.
 Of note, the narrowing of the auditorium towards the stage does affect the view of the outermost seats in Row H onwards.